The Local Offer for children with Special Educational Needs and/or Disabilities

-A new duty in the Special Educational Needs and Disabilities Code of Practice is being placed on Local Authorities from September 2014 and this is being referred to as the ‘Local Offer'.
-This means that Local Authorities must publish, in one place, information about provision they expect to be available in their area for children and young people from 0 to 25 years of age who have Special Educational Needs and/or Disabilities.
+As part of the Special Educational Needs and Disabilities Code of Practice 2015 (SEN COP) Local Authorities have a duty to provide a ‘Local Offer’.
+This means that each Local Authority is responsible for publishing information about provision they expect to be available in their area for children and young people from 0 to 25 years of age who have Special Educational Needs and/or Disabilities.

-The Local Offer must include both local provision and provision outside the area that the local authority expects is likely to be used by children and young people with Special Educational Needs and /or Disabilities for whom they are responsible.
+The Local Offer helps children, young people and their parents to understand both support and services they can expect from a range of local agencies.
+This offer must include both local provision and provision outside the area that the local authority expects is likely to be used by children and young people with Special Educational Needs and /or Disabilities for whom they are responsible.

 The Local Offer has two key purposes:

 To provide clear, comprehensive and accessible information about the support and opportunities available.

 To make provision more responsive to local needs and aspirations by directly involving children and young people with SEND, parents and carers, and service providers.